-Third, the problem with a lot of dance training is that there are teachers out there who started out as competent dancers who had no clue how they did what they did, then they discovered that they can make money from people who want to look like them, so they started teaching lessons.
-But the problem was that they still didn’t understand how to explain what they were doing to other people, so they do a lot of demonstrating but not a lot of ACTUAL teaching.
+Third, the problem with a lot of dance teachers is that they start out in studios as competent dancers, then they discovered they can make money from people who want to look like them, so they start teaching dance lessons.
+But the problem with this is that they don't understand how to successfully utilize teaching strategies to teach the dancers.
+So, they do a lot of demonstrating but not ACTUAL teaching.

 Inner City Dance Scope Philosophy on Teaching Technique:

-*Dancers ages 2 ½ - 5 will enjoy the dance experience thru creative movement, self-expression, and yes the opportunity to copy what the teacher is doing.
+*Dancers ages 3 - 4 will enjoy the dance experience thru creative movement, self-expression, and yes, the opportunity to copy what the teacher is doing.

-*Dancers ages 6 and up will enjoy the dance experience with a focus on learning and understanding the mechanics of the steps (TECHNIQUE) to enhance their performance and overall form as a dancer.
+*Dancers ages 8 and up will enjoy the dance experience with a serious focus on learning and understanding the mechanics of the steps (TECHNIQUE) to enhance their performance and overall form as a dancer.